Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Modifications of the unpacked root tree

 Keep in mind that there is only one unpacked root tree the script operates in.
-This means that all changes are permanent and will not be automatically restored!
+This means that all changes are permanent and are not automatically restored.

 7.6.1.2 Functions and Variables Provided by KIWI NG

-KIWI NG creates the .kconfig and .profile files to be sourced by the shell scripts config.sh and images.sh. .kconfig contains various helper functions which can be used to simplify the image configuration and .profile contains environment variables which get populated from the settings provided in the image description.
+KIWI NG creates the .kconfig and .profile files to be sourced by the shell scripts config.sh and images.sh. .kconfig contains several helper functions that can be used to simplify image configuration, while .profile contains environment variables populated from the settings provided in the image description.

 7.6.1.2.1 Functions

 The .kconfig file provides a common set of functions.
-Functions specific to SUSE Linux Enterprise and openSUSE begin with the name suse, functions applicable to all Linux distributions start with the name base.
+Functions specific to SUSE Linux Enterprise and openSUSE start with suse, functions applicable to all Linux distributions start with base.

 The following list describes all functions provided by .kconfig: